 As a result and incompliance with Executive Order N-08-21 (PDF), the temporary waiver in this AFL will expire September 30, 2021.

 - Title 22 of the California Code of Regulations (CCR) section 74747(c): An HHA Training Program may provide up to 75 hours of required classroom training through an online or distance learning format and may begin providing online or distance learning training immediately upon electronic submission of notification to CDPH.

-As a result of this temporary waiver, HHA Training Programs do not need to submit individual program flexibility requests for the waiver specified above.
-However, HHA Training Programs and nursing facilities are still required to notify CDPH of changes to core curriculum, training hours, program staff, or contracted services.
-Notification shall be submitted to the Professional Certification Branch, Training Program Review Unit (TPRU) via email at TPRU@cdph.ca.gov.
+As a result of this temporary waiver, HHA Training Programs do not need to submit individual program flexibility requests for the waiver specified above until September 30, 2021; however, HHA Training Programs and nursing facilities are still required to notify CDPH of changes to core curriculum, training hours, program staff, or contracted services.
+Notification shall be submitted to the Healthcare Workforce Branch, Training Program Review Unit (TPRU) via email at TPRU@cdph.ca.gov.

 HHA Training Programs may also apply for waivers of other requirements not specified above, including alternative ways to conduct clinical training such as simulation or laboratory return demonstration.
 Requests for specific emergency waivers must be submitted to the Medical and Health Coordination Center via email at CHCQDutyOfficer@cdph.ca.gov using the CDPH form 5000A (PDF).

-If you have any questions about this AFL, please contact the Professional Certification Branch, Aide and Technician Certification Section via email at TPRU@cdph.ca.gov.
-Pease include reference to AFL 20-57: Suspension of Professional Certification Requirements for HHA Training Programs in the subject line of the email.
+If you have any questions about this AFL, please contact the Healthcare Workforce Branch, Aide and Technician Certification Section via email at TPRU@cdph.ca.gov.
+Please include reference to AFL 20-57.1: Suspension of Professional Certification Requirements for HHA Training Programs in the subject line of the email.